eyeree/devgui-c9/README.md

-My origional intent was to incrementally evlove the code base into that tool, but after some consideration I decided that a clean start, still using ACE, would be a better way to acieve devgui's goal:
+My origional intent was to incrementally evlove the code base into that tool, but after some consideration I decided that a clean start, still using ACE, would be a better way to achieve devgui's goal:

 > Provide all developers with an easy to use and modify gui that streamlines the node.js development process and is powerful engough to satisify the